sophice/ahk-keyboard-locker/README.md

 - Make it harder for people to mess with your computer when you briefly step away.

 # How to use it

+First you must install [AutoHotkey](https://www.autohotkey.com/) in order to run .ahk scripts.

 After running the script, lock the keyboard either by pressing the default shortcut "Ctrl+Alt+L", or by right clicking on the tray icon and selecting "Lock keyboard".